 Irrigation is the replacement or supplementation of rainfall with water from another source in order to grow crops.
 The water source for irrigation may be lake, river, spring, well or snow pack.
 Depending on the distance of source and seasonal rainfall the water may be channelled directly to agricultural fields or stored in reservoirs for later use.

-Unorganized irrigation leads to flooding of areas, water logging, deposition of salts, reduced permeability of soil and cause for mosquito breeding.
-Irrigation techniques differ on how the water is obtained from the source and distributed with in the field based on requirement:
+Scientific irrigation leads to flooding of areas, water logging, deposition of salts, reduced permeability of soil and cause for mosquito breeding.
+Irrigation techniques differ on how the water is obtained from the source and distributed with in the field based on requirement of the crop.